 The identification of convertible debenture components is based on interpretations of the substance of the contractual arrangement and therefore requires management judgment.
 The separation of the components affects the initial recognition of the convertible debenture at issuance and the subsequent recognition of interest on the liability component.
 The determination of the fair value of the liability is also based on a number of assumptions, including contractual future cash flows, discount rates and the presence of any derivative financial instruments.

-NOTES TO THE CONDENSED CONSOLIDATED INTERIM FINANCIAL STATEMENTS FOR THE THREE MONTHS ENDED OCTOBER 31, 2018 AND 2017 (Presented in Canadian Dollars) (Unaudited)
+NOTES TO THE CONDENSED CONSOLIDATED INTERIM FINANCIAL STATEMENTS FOR THE THREE AND SIX MONTHS ENDED JANUARY 31, 2019 AND 2018

 4. SHORT TERM INVESTMENTS